Expand Medicare

 The ACA is more important than ever as individuals deal with mental and physical health issues from COVID-19.
 By increasing affordability, the ARPA also reduced racial disparities in health care access.
 But we still need the public option to bring down costs once and for all.

-According to the Kaiser Family Fund, more than two million poor uninsured adults fell into the “coverage gap” that results from state decisions not to expand Medicaid.
-Among the remaining uninsured, 7.5% fall into the “coverage gap” because they live in one of the 12 states that have not adopted the Medicaid expansion, and the ACA does not provide financial assistance to people below poverty for other coverage options.
+According to the Kaiser Family Fund, about 1.9 million poor uninsured adults fall into the “coverage gap” that results from state decisions not to expand Medicaid.
+This disproportionately impacts people of color.
+Among the remaining uninsured, 7.5% fall into the “coverage gap” because they live in one of the 11 states that have not adopted the Medicaid expansion, and the ACA does not provide financial assistance to people below poverty for other coverage options.
 Analysis shows that 3 in 4 people in the coverage gap live in just four states (Texas, Florida, Georgia and North Carolina).

 One recent poll finds 84% of Americans—89% of Democrats and 79% of Republicans—favor adding dental, vision, and hearing coverage to Medicare.
 Another, from the Kaiser Family Foundation (KFF), indicates similar levels of support for allowing Medicare to negotiate drug prices—83% were in favor, including 91% of Democrats; 76% of Republicans; and 84% of older adults, who would be most affected by this shift.
 The support holds steady even after the respondents learn the arguments for and against the policy.